RiccardoVaccari/CI2025_lab1/README.md

 The first proposed solution employs a **Hill Climbing** algorithm starting from a random solution.

 The tweak function toggles a random item in a random knapsack.
-The new solution has been checked for validity before evaluating its fitness and potentially accepting it.
+The new solution is checked for validity before evaluating its fitness and potentially accepting it.

 ```
 P1 -> Total value: 1065